stek29/gh-pages/_posts/2019-02-15-touchbar-eosd.md

 [![asciicast](https://asciinema.org/a/FjTSc8YtedqYNd6tHsEniOxjv.svg)](https://asciinema.org/a/FjTSc8YtedqYNd6tHsEniOxjv)

 Sorry for all the typos -- didn't have much time to do this nicely, and if I didn't do it now, I'd most likely put it off again.

+UPDATE:

+btw, if eosd keeps crashing, it doesn't reply to `watchd` watchdog, which makes `watchd` cause panic of touchbar, which makes host panic -- abuse TouchBar to DoS the host :)

+Oh, and just for the reference, I think I found this like a year ago (Feb 2018) -- judging by tweets I made on TouchBar from that time and by private discussions I've had about the vuln.